Marian College (now Marian University) and Indiana University-Purdue University Indianapolis (IUPUI)

 Tell us about a teaching embarrassment you’ve had.

 My most embarrassing teaching moment occurred early in my career when I almost gave the same lecture twice in a row to one of my classes.
 It was a lecture on Piaget that I was giving in all three sections of my Introductory Psychology class and both sections of my Human Growth and Development class over a two-week period.
 Giving the same lecture so many times must have disoriented by memory, but certainly not my students’ memory.
 After about five minutes I noticed that no one was taking notes and everyone was looking at me in a very strange way.
 When I stopped to ask them why they were acting this way, one of them very diplomatically informed me that I was repeating exactly what I had said during the beginning of my last lecture.
 Given that the title of one of my previous lectures on human memory had been “How We Remember and Why We Forget,” I decided to turn it into a teachable moment by asking my students to use what I had taught them about forgetting to explain my error.
-If my current memory serves me correctly, we had a productive discussion and a hearty laugh about my embarrassing error.
+If my current memory serves me correctly, we had a productive discussion and a very hearty laugh about my embarrassing error.

 What is something your students were surprised to learn about you?